rafaelurrutiasilva/K3s_on_PhotonOS/README.md

 <br>
 Photon OS, VMware’s lightweight Linux distribution, is well-suited for containerized workloads.
 Combined with K3s, a lightweight Kubernetes distribution by Rancher, it provides a minimal and efficient environment for running Kubernetes clusters on virtualized infrastructure.
 This guide covers the basic steps to install and run K3s on Photon OS.

+## Goals
+Provide a concise guide for installing a Kubernetes cluster consisting of one Control Plane and three Worker Nodes, using K3s on Photon OS.

+## Method

 ## Environment
 The following computer environment was utilized.
 For details regarding container image versions and other components, please refer to the respective sections in the application documentation available here.
 ```